 Promoting healthy coping mechanisms and positive peer influences aids informed decision-making and reduces problematic consumption patterns.
 Access to evidence-based treatment, such as dialectical behavioral therapy, and support services is crucial for individuals overcoming dependence and achieving recovery.

-In conclusion, while cannabis is often perceived as less addictive, evidence shows that marijuana use affects a significant portion of the population.
+In conclusion, while cannabis is often perceived as less addictive, evidence shows that Cannabis Use Disorder (CUD) affects a significant portion of the population.
 As legalization expands access, monitoring addiction rates is crucial for informed policy and public health actions.
-By focusing on education, prevention, and evidence-based treatment, we can address the risks of addiction and aid individuals in recovery.
+By focusing on education, prevention, and evidence-based treatment, we can address the risks of cannabis addiction and aid individuals in recovery.

-If you or your loved one needs treatment for addiction, do not hesitate to reach out to us for more information.
+If you or your loved one needs treatment for cannabis use, do not hesitate to reach out to us for more information.
 At Freedom Recovery, we ensure that you have access to everything you need for lasting sobriety.